davesag/flux/CONSTITUTION.md

 The party is required to hold Annual General Meetings (AGMs) once per calendar year at a time of the Leadership's choosing.

-An AGM is to be chaired by the secretary and follow an agenda.
-The agenda is open for any member to add an item.
+* An AGM is chaired by the secretary and must follow an agenda.
+The agenda is open for any member to add an item up until 24 hours before the time of the AGM.
-Members will be notified by email at least 1 week before the AGM.
+* Members will be notified by email at least 1 week before the AGM.
-The Leadership is required to be present where possible, and the meeting will be livestreamed to members.
+* Attendance by members and Leaders may be by video-conferencing, or other telepresence type technology.
-Members may request to be invited to the AGM.
+* Members may request to be invited to the AGM.
-Only members who are invited by the Leadership may participate.
+* Only members who are invited by the Leadership may participate.
+* The Leadership will not unreasonable exclude any member from the AGM.
-The AGM does not have to occur in one physical place; an online AGM is okay.
+* The AGM does not have to occur in one physical place; an online AGM is okay.

 #### Party Meetings

 Party meetings may be called by the Leadership as per the section on decision making.

-A quorum is required.
+* A quorum is required.
-Members are not required to be notified.
+* Members are not required to be notified.

 #### Handling of Assets

 Handling of assets is the responsibility of the Treasurer.

-At their discretion other party members may handle assets.
+* At the Leadership's discretion, other nominated party members may handle assets.
-The Leader and Deputy Leader are entitled to handle assets.
+* The Leader and Deputy Leader are entitled to handle assets.

 #### Keeping of the party's accounts

-The Treasurer is responsible for managing the party's finances.
+* The Treasurer is responsible for managing the party's finances.
-A quorum can authorize spending of funds.
+* A quorum can authorize spending of funds.
+* Funds may not be used in breach of Australian laws.
-Funds should be used only for the purposes of furthering the objectives of the party, and there is no other restriction on what funds may be spent on (except anything prohibited under Australian Law).
+* Funds must be used to further the objectives of the party.
+* There are no other restrictions on what funds may be spent on.
-The party agent is responsible for collating and submitting required documents to the AEC, and for keeping relevant party records for the times required by law.
+* The party agent is responsible for collating and submitting required documents to the AEC, and for keeping relevant party records as required by law.
+* An up-to-date summary of the party's accounts will be maintained as a version-controlled public document.

 ## Amendments to this Constitution

 Amendments to this constitution can be made with the support of at least 66% of a quorum, or at the discretion of the party Leader.

+### Record of ammendments

+This document will be held under version control in a public manner such that previous versions may be inspected.

 ## Endorsed Candidates